 The amendments are effective for annual reporting periods beginning on or after January 1, 2022 and apply prospectively.
-The Group is currently assessing the impact of these amendments on the consolidated financial statements.
+The Group is currently assessing the impact of adapting the amendments.

-• Amendments to PAS 16, Plant and Equipment: Proceeds before Intended Use
+Amendments to PAS 16, Property, Plant and Equipment, Proceeds before Intended Use